-Courts have used the categorical approach to determine whether a defendant's instant conviction and prior convictions fall under either of these definitions.
+Courts have used the categorical approach to determine whether a defendant's instant conviction and prior convictions fall under either of the definitions in §4B1.2.
 These definitions also are referenced in other guidelines, most notably in §2K2.1, which increases the guideline range for defendants who commit firearms offenses after a prior conviction for a "crime of violence" or "controlled substance offense."
 120